brenthompson2/Minterface/README.md

 ### Installation

 1. Download the files or clone the repo
-2. Ensure python is installed by running `python --version` in terminal (Built with 3.6)
+2. Ensure python is installed by running `python3 --version` in terminal (Built with 3.6.5)

 **Saved Credentials**